serendipiddy/Network-Visualization-and-Performance-Prediction/README.md

 Once running, it can be accessed via a browser, http://[controller-ip]:8080.

-So the correct way to run this is to edit the SRC, DST and RYU variables in runryu, then run it:
+So the easiest way to run this is to edit the SRC, DST and RYU variables in runryu, then start it:
 ```bash
  > ./runryu
 ```
-Which will copy the appropriate and start ryu-manager as above.
+Which will copy the appropriate files and start ryu-manager as above.

 IMPORTANT -- There are two modes of operation, one using a live network, and another which can be run locally without a network using randomly generated input values.
-This is determined at the base of the perfvis/perfvis.py file.
+This is determined at the end of the perfvis/html/ryu/performance.js file.
+If the application appears to be running incorrectly check that this is set properly.
 ```
 /* Control for swapping between local and server modes.
 Comment one. */
 // initLocal();    // for offline testing